Manohar-0007/Data-Security-project/README.md

 # Dependencies
 * PyTorch: For training and evaluating the models.
-* torchvision: For the pre-trained ResNet18 model and dataset utilities.
+* torchvision: For the pre-trained ResNet model and dataset utilities.
 * numpy: For numerical operations.
 * matplotlib: For any optional plotting (not used directly in this code, but useful for visualizing training).